-Nikki Dailey is entering her second season as the Cavaliers’ assistant coach and recruiting coordinator in 2019.
+Virginia volleyball head coach Aaron Smith announced the addition of Nikki Dailey to the Cavaliers’ staff on Feb.
+14, 2018.
 On the court, Dailey works with Virginia’s setters and guides the Cavaliers’ in-match offense.

-Dailey helped Virginia sign a recruiting class that garnered high honorable mention nationally.
-Four of Virginia’s five signees in the 2019 earned spots on Under Armour’s High School All-American teams.
+Dailey has helped Virginia sign a recruiting class that garnered high honorable mention nationally in each of her first two seasons on Grounds.
+Four of Virginia’s five signees in the 2019 class earned spots on Under Armour’s High School All-American teams.
 The four honorees give the Cavaliers the third-most signees on the All-American rosters by any program in 2019.

 With Dailey directing the attack, Sarah Billiard notched 25 kills in a win over George Mason, becoming just the second Cavalier since 2010 to eclipse the mark.
 Billiard produced three matches with 20-plus kills on the season.

 Prior to UVA, she spent one season as an assistant at Tennessee.
 With the Vols, Dailey worked with the setters and directed the backcourt defense.
 She will continue to work with the setters at UVA.

 Dailey also served as an assistant coach at East Tennessee State where she helped guide the Buccaneers to the 2016 Southern Conference regular season championship.
 Under her tutelage, ETSU setters averaged better than 13 assists per set while setting the Bucs to a .243 hitting percentage in 2016.